zopefoundation/grokproject/README.txt

   ... many lines of output here

-This will not only create a project area for you to work in, it will also download and install Grok and Zope 3 (the application server Grok is built on).
+This will not only create a project area for you to work in, it will also download and install Grok and its dependencies.

-After the project area has been created successfully, you will find an empty Python package in the ``src`` directory in which you can place the code for your web application.
+After the project area has been created successfully, you will find an empty Python package "skeleton" in the ``src`` directory in which you can place the code for your web application.

 To start the application server, execute::